 All you need is a notebook, a pen, and an open mind.
 Jump in.
 Be first.
 Write them a little note and leave it where they’re sure to find it, like on their pillow.
 Think back to the days when you were a pen pal with your best friend and sign it with “write back“.
 Have fun!

 It may take a bit of encouragement.
-You might get some eye rolling,🙄 but give it a try.
+You might get some eye-rolling,🙄 but give it a try.
 You never know what they’ll tell you.
-If this seems intimidating, try one of these that have some prompts in it already.
+If this seems intimidating, try one of these that have some built-in prompts already.

 This is what it really all boils down to.
 Keep those lines of communication open.
 You might not see it today or even tomorrow, but when they feel safe and you least expect it, they’ll be looking for you when they need that advice on mean girls, or cute boys or 😱 maybe even makeup.